icebert04/icebert04.github.io/_posts/2018-7-6-my-dead-sister's-bestfriend.md

 Rose is not the showy type and brag her "Bestfriend Tag" during the wake.
 She just stayed behind the limelight and let other people visit my sister's remains.
 And when she is all alone with my sister, that is the time she makes her grief and sit down beside my sister.
 And when Rose is crying that is the time that it hurt me the most.
 I feel her pain!
 Her lost!
 But she kept quiet.
 She kept her distance.
 And cried when nobody is watching.

+It's hard to continue life without the sweetest person in the planet.
+My sister was my number fan whenever I create a project online.
+Roberta and I always communicate through Social Media and through I got the courage to say "I Love You" to the people that I love.
+And now that she is gone, I have nobody to share my ideas with.
+I won't get inspiring songs from her beautiful and charming voice.
+That Black Hole will forever remain with me.

+But as the saying goes, life must go on.
+Rose is my inspiration nowadays whenever I want to remember my dead sister.
+I checked Rose's newsfeed regularly and imagine that my sister is there with her in all of her post.
+Like that time when Rose climbed General Nakar.
+I imagined that Roberta was with her.
+Rigidrously laughing together, drinking tequila or vodka while strumming the guitar singing their favorite hymes.